- About Us

 STUDY FILM AT PhD LEVEL AT UCC

-Film and Screen Media at University College Cork is a vibrant community of lecturers, researchers and graduate students; it publishes the highly successful peer-reviewed, open-access Alphaville: Journal of Film and Screen Media and it hosts regular talks by filmmakers, professionals and scholars, as well as conferences, workshops and masterclasses.
+Film and Screen Media at University College Cork is a vibrant community of lecturers, researchers and graduate students; it publishes the highly regarded peer-reviewed, open-access Alphaville: Journal of Film and Screen Media and it hosts regular talks by filmmakers, professionals and scholars, as well as conferences, workshops and masterclasses.
 Doctoral students in Film and Screen Media may gain experience in teaching, journal editing and event organisation.
+They can also become members of FOCUS: Forum on Film and Screen Media Theories, which supports the individual researcher’s development within a dynamic group ecology.

 Two doctoral degrees are offered in the Discipline: the PhD in Film and Screen Media and the PhD in Film and Screen Media (Creative Practice).
 More information on these degrees may be found below.